EnvSync-Cloud/chabi/README.md

 # Chabi - Alternative to Redis / DiceDB

 Chabi is a Rust-based reimplementation of core Redis functionality with a focus on correctness, async safety, and approachable code.
-It ships with a Redis-compatible TCP server, a small HTTP API, an integration tester, and a simple benchmark tool.
+It ships with a Redis-compatible TCP server, a small HTTP API, an integration tester.

 Status: early development, but end-to-end Redis/HTTP tests currently pass.